Last updated 05/12/2023

 “There are a loads of tools and software that organizations tend to use when they adopt a DevOps culture.
 Why should I particularly learn about Docker?”You might start thinking that when you read the title of this blog.
 Isn’t it?

-You might be again wondering, what are the Docker questions that you’ll come across in a DevOps interview?
+You might be wondering again: What are the Docker questions that you’ll come across in a DevOps interview?

 Well, we have picked some for you.
 Check it out!

-A namespace is an important concept of containers and a Linux feature.
+Ans: A namespace is an important concept of containers and a Linux feature.
 Namespace adds a layer of isolation in containers.
-Docker provides a number of namespaces to stay portable and not to affect the underlying host system Few examples of Namespaces are: PID, Mount, IPC, User, Network
+Docker provides a number of namespaces to stay portable and not affect the underlying host system A few examples of Namespaces are: PID, Mount, IPC, User, Network

 $ docker version